zrc0622/HIRL4UCAV/README.md

 ## Policy Display
-> Display the effectiveness of the policy trained by the HIRL algorithm.
+> Display the effectiveness of the policy trained by the HIRL.

 ### One Missile